 Mild to moderate dehydration is fairly common, especially during warm weather, and can generally be reversed by increasing your intake of fluids throughout the day, but severe dehydration must be treated immediately.

-Elderly Dehydration FAQs & Answers
+Senior Dehydration FAQs & Answers

 Do Seniors Need to Drink More Water?

 As a senior, you naturally have a lower volume of water in your body and your ability to conserve water is reduced, which means you are at greater risk of dehydration and should be consistently drinking water throughout the day.
-Additionally, if you have certain chronic conditions, such as dementia and diabetes, your need to consume water is amplified.
+Additionally, if you have certain chronic conditions, such as dementia or diabetes, your need to consume water is amplified.
 As you age, your sense of thirst becomes less acute, and mobility and memory loss issues can create further complications for seniors.

 How Much Water Should Seniors Drink?